Customer Service ROI: A Step-by-Step Comprehensive Guide for Success

 Research has shown that it costs 5x more to acquire a new customer than it does to retain one.
-Read on to see why this statistic holds true.
-Customer support is one of the most important touchpoints in a customer’s journey and a powerful way of providing them with a great experience of your product or service.
+Read on to see why this statistic holds.
+Customer support is one of the most important touchpoints in a customer’s journey and a powerful way of providing a great experience with your product or service.
 Ignore or underestimate its value at your peril!

 To calculate the ROI, organizations need to focus on quantitative indicators like the number of upgrades, renewals, retention rates, and recommendations.
-Companies will need to follow a couple of steps to successfully calculate the ROI of customer support.
+Companies will need to follow a couple of steps to calculate the ROI of customer support successfully.

-1. Decision-makers need to pay attention to the amount of investment being put in customer support processes over a given period of time.
+1. Decision-makers must pay attention to the investment in customer support processes over a given period.

 2. Identify and determine the specific metrics that will be measured.
 They also need to focus on how much was earned from the specific metrics that are decided on.
 Some metrics that can be measured include:

 Customer upgrades: Organizations can calculate how many customers upgraded from a lower-tier to a higher-tier subscription or how many moved from a free trial to a paid subscription after interacting with support.

 Customer retention: The number of monthly or annual renewals or re-purchases by existing customers can be measured.
 Companies can check if these existing customers have approached support or have been proactively approached by support to resolve any issues or questions.

 Net Promoter Score (NPS): Companies can measure customer loyalty by looking at their Net Promoter Score.
 NPS shows the likelihood of customers recommending the company’s product or brand to others.
 This can be measured by simply asking the customer in a survey or even at the end of a support interaction.
 It can take the form of a 1 - 10 ratio with the question - “How likely are you to recommend our product or service to others?”
 To get the NPS, subtract the percentage of detractors from the percentage of promoters.